peferso/peferso.github.io/about-me/index.md

 Currently I am a software analyst in Santander Global Tech, Madrid.
 But before reaching my actual position there were some milestones.
 Below, I detail my previous professional steps.
-Let me thank you in advance for your interest in my story, I hope you find this set of strings interesting :wink:.
+Let me thank you in advance for your interest in my story, I hope you find this set of strings interesting :wink:

 In 2013 I graduated in Physics in my hometown, Murcia (Spain).
 During these years I developed an interest in programming, despite the harshness of the language we used: Fortran.